Information for pension recipients

 A self-employed person may, alongside old-age pension or early old-age pension, continue their entrepreneurial activities without restriction and the obligation to take YEL insurance or pay insurance contributions.
 If desired, a self-employed person can opt to take voluntary YEL insurance alongside the pension to earn additional pension for the continuing activities.

 Work done alongside pension accrues pension at a rate of 1.5% per year.
-You can apply for this amount of additional accrual to be paid once you reach your highest pensionable age.
-The easiest way to apply for the additional accrual amount is through Elo’s Online Pension Service at www.elo.fi/elakepalvelu.
-Log in to the Online Pension Service using your personal online banking codes.
+Send a new application for old-age pension to apply for this amount of additional accrual to be paid once you reach your highest pensionable age.
+The easiest way to fill the application is through Elo’s Online Service.
+Log in to the Online Service using your personal online banking codes.

 When you are receiving partial early old-age pension, you can but are not required to work alongside the pension.
 If you decide to work alongside partial early old-age pension, your employment relationship must be insured or, if you are self-employed, your YEL insurance must be valid.

 Pension from work done alongside partial early old-age pension accrues at a rate of 1.7% per year for those under the age of 63 and 1.5% per year after reaching the age of 63.
 You will be required to apply separately for old-age pension after receiving partial early old-age pension.
-Old-age pension can be applied for through Elo’s Online Pension Service at www.elo.fi/elakepalvelu.
-Log in to the Online Pension Service using your personal online banking codes.
+Apply for old-age pension through Elo’s Online Service.

 You can work part-time alongside disability pension and partial disability pension.
 A recipient of the full disability pension can earn up to 40% of his/her earnings level prior to the pension period.
 For partial disability pension, the corresponding earnings limit is 60%.
 Elo will assist you in clarifying your monthly earnings limits.